anyuzx/Prongs/src/contents/posts/2020-04-09-building-this-site.md

 Starting from scratch, *very slowly*, I started to build my personal site using Nuxt.js.
 I quickly realized that it might not be suitable for my purpose.
 There are mainly two reasons for this:

 * There is no standard or easy way to incorporate the content from my markdown files to the page rendering.
 All the methods I found online feel like a hack and it suffers the problem of loading all the posts together for every single page!
-This issue is also addressed [here](https://suxin.space/notes/nuxt-bloated-markdown-blogs/).
+This issue is also addressed [in this blog post](https://suxin.space/notes/nuxt-bloated-markdown-blogs/).

 * Although nuxt.js does have a static site generation mode, the pre-rendered page bundle still includes a bunch of client-side Javascript codes, which in my case are not necessary at all.
 These client-side JS are there for so-called hydration which take over the site once the first-load is completed.
 However, for my personal site on which 99% percent of the pages is just static content, these JS are **100%** unnecessary.
 It also makes the site bloated significantly, an aspect I hate.
 Unfortunately, at least currently, there is [no **full** static generation mode](https://github.com/nuxt/rfcs/issues/22#issuecomment-563274603).